Anton13579/LBD/README.md

 Laboratorio de Base de Datos Lunes 8:00 pm a 10:00 pm

-Here are all the homeworks that´s i´ve done in the laboratory
+Here are all the homeworks that's i've done in the laboratory